-To change the alarm settings, tap the Menu key on the Alarms screen, then tap Settings.
+To change the alarm settings, tap the Menu icon in the Alarms screen, then tap Settings.
 The Alarm settings include Alarm in silent mode, Volume button behavior, and Puzzle lock.

 Managing your alarms

 After you create one (or more alarms):